Help build a wonderful connection with your child with this parenting blog.

 Of course, that is not the only reason some parents complain.
 Some do simply because some of their friends complain.
 This surely affects a parent who is unsure what to do.
 But some who hear complaints will only feel sorry for such a parent and for the child who is being treated with a negative attitude.

-And there is still another reason that is perhaps the overriding reason for both the internet writers who think parenting is a problem and for the parents who just complain as if that is a natural thing to do.
+And there is still another reason that is perhaps the overriding reason for both the writers who think parenting is a problem and for the parents who just complain as if that is a natural thing to do.
 I was on a show with the title, Can Unhappy Parents Have Happy Children?
 There is a theory that it takes several generations for a child who has been abused, physically or emotionally, to have descendants who are truly happy with life.
 An unhappy, insecure, confused person will not quite know how to treat the child kindly and with compassion.
 This does make some sense.
 My bottom line answer to the question was that it helps to have a parent who is happy, but it is not a necessity.
 Being an optimist when that seems reasonable, I think a parent who was hurt, physically or emotionally or both as a child, can think about the importance of being kind instead of mean and can try and succeed in being a fantastic, caring parent.
 Why not think that?
 Almost anything is possible when we care and try!

 The good news which most know, is that, over the past years, more and more people in this country are realizing the importance of the parent being kind, communicating instead of punishing as the better way to help the child.
 There has been a definite, although gradual, change toward acceptance of this philosophy.

-Perhaps more writers of internet parenting sites will think deeply and realize that parenting is not a difficult chore, but an enormous joy.
+Perhaps more writers of books and internet parenting sites will think deeply and realize that parenting is not a difficult chore, but an enormous joy.
 As this happens, the world will change for the better.

 SPECIFIC ANSWERS TO HARMFUL PARENTING ADVICE